Deep Research Comparator: A Platform For Fine-grained Human Annotations of Deep Research Agents: Experiments

 \subsection{Evaluation on Static Benchmark}

-To validate the performance of our baseline agent scaffold and compare human evaluation results with those from static benchmarks, we evaluated agents on DeepResearchGym~\cite{coelho2025deepresearchgymfreetransparentreproducible}, a benchmark that uses LLM-as-a-judge to assess long reports generated by deep research agents.
+To compare human evaluation for overall report quality with those from static benchmarks, we evaluated agents on DeepResearchGym~\cite{coelho2025deepresearchgymfreetransparentreproducible}, a benchmark that uses LLM-as-a-judge to assess reports generated by deep research agents.

-Our evaluation employs two key metrics targeting different aspects of writing quality and analytical depth.
+Our evaluation employs two metrics targeting different aspects of the overall report quality.
 We provide the LLM judge with detailed evaluation criteria and prompt it to assign scores based on it.
 Specifically, \textit{Clarity} assesses the logical coherence and linguistic fluency of the report, while \textit{Insight} captures the analytical nuance and depth of reasoning demonstrated.